35k BJP workers staged protest in 19 J'khand dists against ‘corrupt’ govt: Party spokesperson | Politics

 - India

-At least 35,000 BJP workers staged protests in 19 of the 24 districts in the state during the day, as part of its agitation against “corrupt practices” of the JMM-led government, party spokesperson Pradeep Sinha said The saffron camp, which has launched a seven-day state-wide stir, also said that it will intensify the agitation, he said.
+At least 35,000 BJP workers staged protests in 19 of the 24 districts in Jharkhand on Wednesday, as part of its ongoing agitation against ''corrupt practices'' of the JMM-led government, party spokesperson Pradeep Sinha said The saffron camp, which has launched a seven-day state-wide stir, also said that it will intensify the agitation, he said.

 Marandi urged party workers to take a vow to oust the JMM-led coalition from the state.